BUAP Logo

 BUAP Logo History

-The slogan most accurately conveys the concept and goals of the university: “To think well to live better.”
-Thus, historically BUAP has put knowledge above all else.
+The slogan most accurately conveys the university’s concept and goals: “To think well to live better.”
+Thus, historically, BUAP has put knowledge above all else.
 Not surprisingly, the emblem conveys the educational tradition inherent in Mexico.
-When it comes to the new era of the university, there have only been two logos.
+Regarding the university’s new era, there have been only two logos.
 The only redesign came in 2014.
-Interestingly, even though the logo was more concise and minimalist, it looks extremely modern and associated with a reputable educational institution.
+Interestingly, although the logo was more concise and minimalist, it looks extremely modern and is associated with a reputable educational institution.

 What is BUAP?

 It is one of the most sought-after institutions in Mexico, with its main building located in Puebla.
-Not only Mexican students are interested in BUAP, but also international students.
+Not only are Mexican students interested in BUAP, but international students are as well.
 According to current rankings, the university is one of the 800 best globally.

 before 2014